 Access Your Fueling Information Online

-Information is key to reducing unauthorized use of fuel cards.
+Information is key to reducing unauthorized purchases throughout the course of your program.
 Managers need to be able to access account information online anytime, anywhere.
 Waiting for invoices to be published online or mailed to you is not sufficient.
-Instead, transactions should be available online as quickly as possible, allowing fleet managers to monitor fuel card activity in real time.
+Instead, transactions should be available online as quickly as possible, allowing managers to monitor card activity in real time.

-Management oversight of your fleet fuel card program is your front line of defense against unauthorized purchases on your company fuel cards.
+Management oversight of your program is your front line of defense against unauthorized purchases.
 Whoever in your company best understands driver responsibilities should review transactions periodically to ensure activity is legitimate.

 For some, this may be a central corporate function.
 In that case, corporate managers are responsible for detecting fraud and inefficiencies by comparing divisions, departments and drivers within the company.
 If a department or driver operates significantly less efficiently than another, it may indicate something is amiss.